CI/CD Security: Shifting Left Without Overwhelming Engineers

 What shift-left should mean

-Shift-left: catch security issues earlier in the SDLC, not later.
-Goal: developer feedback in minutes; not security report in months.
+Shift-left means catching security issues earlier in the SDLC, not later.
+The goal is developer feedback in minutes, not security report in months.
+The trap is piling every scanner into CI; the pipeline slows, developers learn to skip, coverage drops.

 Four CI security checks